Farmed vs. Wild Venison: What’s the Difference?

 Wild deer eat a highly varied diet, everything from acorns to wild sage to tree bark.
 As such, their meat has a much more intense — and inconsistent — flavor.
 And you’ll get a lot of that “gamey” taste in the fatty parts of their meat.3

-But farmed deer, even those that graze on open pastures, eat a stable diet.
+But farmed deer, those that graze on open pastures, eat a stable diet.
 At Silver Fern Farms, our deer eat living, growing New Zealand grasses year-round, as well as some clover and wild herbs that naturally crop up in the fields.
 This makes our venison much more delicate and consistent in flavor than wild venison — but still rich and full of herby complexity.
-Also, Silver Fern Farms venison is super lean, with next to no fat, so there’s nowhere to store any gamey-ness!
+Silver Fern Farms venison is a naturally lean meat with next to no fat.

 Tender, Never Tough